 - the individual should not remain in any other state for one or more periods which in total exceed 183 days in the same tax year; and

-- the individual should not tax be a resident in any other state for the same tax year; and
+- the individual should not be a tax resident in any other state for the same tax year; and

 - he/she should remain in Cyprus or at least 60 days during the tax year; and